Gorilla tracking safaris

 Or you can book the whole thing through a licensed tour operator who will arrange your gorilla tracking permit, accommodation and all the necessary logistics.
 My advice is to book your trip with a tour operator.
 Rwanda is an easy place to travel around but things can go wrong, and their help can be invaluable.

-When to go gorilla trekking in Rwanda
+When is the best time to go gorilla trekking in Rwanda?

 Gorilla trekking in Rwanda can be done year-round, however, rainfall is heavier in September-November and March-May, when paths can become muddy and difficult to hike.